CGoodin/mavs_ros/README.md

 $catkin_make install
 ```

-To use the MAVS example with the AVT-341 autonomy, uncomment lines 58-62 of "example.launch" and comment out line 52.
-Then, run the example as before.
+## Running the Example

+To use the MAVS example, you will need to specify which scene file and vehicle file to use.
+This requires you to edit lines 3-4 of "mavs_sim.launch" to have the correct path to the data folder of your MAVS installation.
+With this complete, you can run the example.
 ```bash
 $roslaunch mavs_avt_example mavs_sim.launch
 ```

+The example does not have integrated autonomy.
+To use with the AVT-341 autonomy, please see the instructions in the README for that package.